mdn/content/files/en-us/web/http/status/503/index.md

 Common causes are a server that is down for maintenance or that is overloaded.
 This response should be used for temporary conditions and the {{HTTPHeader("Retry-After")}} HTTP header should contain the estimated time for the recovery of the service, if possible.

-A user-friendly page explaining the problem should be sent together with this response.
+A user-friendly page explaining the problem should be sent along with this response.

 > [!NOTE]
 > Caching-related headers sent with this response should have special attention; a 503 status is often temporary and responses shouldn't usually be cached as clients may receive outdated error pages after a fix has been deployed.